Symbol1/Symbol1.github.io/polar.md

 [LoglogTime19] handles arbitrary symmetric $p$-ary channels,
 where $p$ is any prime.
 The latter result is similar:
-by tolerating that $P$ converge to $0$ slower and that $R$ that converge to the capacity slower, we can reduce the complexity to $\log(\log N)$ per information bit.
+by tolerating that $P$ converges to $0$ slower and that $R$ converges to the capacity slower, we can reduce the complexity to $\log(\log N)$ per information bit.
 In both [LoglogTime18] and [LoglogTime19],
 codes are construct with the standard kernel $[^1_1{}^0_1]$.

-We later found (not included in either paper) that the conclusion generalizes to arbitrary discrete memoryless channels.
+We later found (not included in any paper) that the log-log behavior generalizes to arbitrary discrete memoryless channels.
+For general channels, however, the standard kernel $[^1_1{}^0_1]$ does not polarize anymore.
+One must switch to other kernels, sometimes nonlinear.

 [Hypotenuse19] shows that it is possible to construct codes whose error probabilities and code rates scale like random codes'